Personhood: Bolivia

 In 2006, Bolivia passed a law recognizing the rights of nature "to not be affected by mega-infrastructure and development projects that affect the balance of ecosystems and the local inhabitant communities".

+Canada

+In February 2021, the Magpie River (Quebec) became the first river in Canada to be granted legal personhood, after the local municipality of Minganie and the Innu Council of Ekuanitshit passed joint resolutions.
+The goal is to protect it long-term given its appeal for energy producers like Hydro-Quebec and Innergex Renewable Energy.
+It has since the right to flow, maintain biodiversity, be free from pollution, and to sue.

+Colombia

+In 2016, the Constitutional Court of Colombia granted legal rights to the Rio Atrato; in 2018, the Supreme Court of Colombia granted the Amazon river ecosystem legal rights.

 Ecuador

 In 2008, Ecuador approved a constitution to recognize that nature "...has the right to exist, persist, maintain and regenerate its vital cycles, structure, functions and its processes in evolution."

 India

 In 2017, a court in the northern Indian state of Uttarakhand recognized the Ganges and Yamuna as legal persons.
 The judges cited Whanganui river in New Zealand as precedent for the action.

 New Zealand

 The Whanganui River of New Zealand is revered by the local Māori people as Te Awa Tupua, sometimes translated as "an integrated, living whole".
 Efforts to grant it special legal protection have been pursued by the Whanganui iwi since the 1870s.
 In 2012, an agreement to grant legal personhood to the river was signed between the New Zealand government and the Whanganui River Māori Trust.
 One guardian from the Crown and one from the Whanganui are responsible for protecting the river.